samg123/torsional_wave_visualisation/README.md

 #####Movie Encoding

 The indivual frames of the animation are saved to './output_torsional' where './' denotes the directory in which matlab is running from.
-How the frames are encoded into a movie is left to the user.
-The recommended method is with ffmpeg.
-If the ffmpeg command line tools are installed then the encoding command is included within main.m and will run automatically.
-If they are not installed then this command can be turned off by the user with the mov_out variable.
+If the ffmpeg command line tools are installed then the command to encode the frames into a movie is included within main.m and will run automatically (ffmpeg can be installed from https://ffmpeg.org/).
+If they are not installed then this command can be turned off by the user with the 'mov_out' variable and encoding them is left to the user.
+Depending on how Matlab is set up it may not recognise the ffmpeg command.
+In this case uncomment the 'ffmpeg_loc' variable in main.m and set it to the path to where ffmpeg is installed.

 #####Examples